adrian-kalinin/DailyAnimalsBot/README.md

 ![Example](https://github.com/adreex/DailyAnimalsBot/blob/master/pictures_for_readme/animals.jpg)

-Do not forget to use inline mode.
+Do not forget to use the inline mode.
 It provides you a possibility to send a cat or a dog in any chat.
 Type the username of the bot and choose one of the pictures.

 ![Example](https://github.com/adreex/DailyAnimalsBot/blob/master/pictures_for_readme/inline.jpg)

 # Admin Usage

 There are some features for admins of the bot.
 Firt off all, you should enter /admin command.
 Then you can check statistics and restart the bot.
-One more great feature is the possibility to send a message to all users.
+One more great feature is the possibility to send a message to all the users.

 ![Example](https://github.com/adreex/DailyAnimalsBot/blob/master/pictures_for_readme/admin.jpg)